apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

 ### Stop the Service on the Scaled-Down Node

  * If you are scaling down the master node, identify the physical machine where the master service is located, and stop the master service on the physical machine.
- * If the worker node is scaled down, determine the physical machine where the worker service is to be scaled down and stop the worker services on the physical machine.
+ * If scale down the worker node, determine the physical machine where the worker service scale down and stop the worker services on the physical machine.

 ```shell
 # stop command: